Xe/site/blog/pahi-hello-world-2020-02-22.markdown

 pa'i is chugging along.
 When I have closed the [compatibility todo list][compattodo] for all of the Olin API calls, I'll write more.
-For now, pa'i is a very complicated tool that lets you print "Hello, world" in new and exciting ways (but that will change once I get resource calls into it), but it's getting there.
+For now, pa'i is a very complicated tool that lets you print "Hello, world" in new and exciting ways (this will change once I get resource calls into it), but it's getting there.

 I hope this was interesting.
 Be well.